codecrs/PHPShark/README.md

 PHPShark Document Structre is divided by folders & united by application structure - hahaha! just kidding.
 Inside the folder here you will see three basic folders and some files laying inside the root folder.

 * app
 * project
 * public
 * src

 ## App Folder
-In order, not to break the application - I would recommend not to touch this folder and files inside of it. reason being this is the application folder and there will be a lot of changes and upgrades to this folder as the application moves on in its course of deployement.
-If you feel like debugging and dig this application, please be my guest, but that doesnt
-**guarentee** an expected upgrade. you can just open a a pull request to make ammendments or even contribute to a big fix.
+In order, not to break the application - I would recommend not to touch this folder and files inside of it. reason being this is the application folder and there will be a lot of changes and upgrades to this folder as the application moves on in its course of deployment.
+If you feel like debugging and dig this application, please be my guest, but that doesn't **guarantee** a hassle free upgrade. you can just open a a pull request to make amendments or even contribute to a big fix.

 ## Project Folder
 This folder is your version of APP folder.
 This is where you can create you customer copies and libraries for your PHP project.
 All the changes are recommended to reside inside the project folder.
 This is the folder that contains you files *Router* and *configuration* files as well.
 The two files are mandatory files required by the application.

 ## Public Folder
 This is public repository of you project.
 When the folder is deployed, this is where you public accessable files like - CSS/JS and other public assets are placed.

 ## Src Folder
 This is were all the magic happens - all links, models, controllers and you view files resides inside this folder.
 This folder is the driver of you portal.

 ### Installing PHPShark.